mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

 \end{array}}
 $$

+Of course, the 1.5 and 2 can be called Reaction Coefficient.<br>
-For Amplifying Reaction, the EM Bouns is calculated as:
+For Amplifying Reaction, the EM Bouns is calculated as:<br>
 $$EM\enspace Bouns\enspace =\enspace \frac{2.78\enspace ×\enspace EM}{EM\enspace +\enspace 1400}$$
 ## Special Multipliers
 This part contains some multipliers unusual, they are default value most time, so most players may even not know them.<br>